 - Accounting matters are simplified (Only 4-line statements are required) for Partnerships with revenue less than S$500,000.

-- Profits after deducting all operating expenses belong to the partners of the Partnership based on the percentage agreed by all partners.
+- Profits (after deducting all operating expenses) belong to the partners of the Partnership based on the percentage agreed by all the partners.

 - All partners are responsible for all debts and losses incurred by the business, which meant that he/she can be sued it his/her own name.
 Hence, personal assets will be affected during the course of business.

-- Registration of the Partnership has to be renewed, the business registration can be automatically cancelled by the Registrar should the partner(s) failed to renewed the business registration on time.
+- Company registration in Singapore of the Partnership has to be renewed, the business registration can be automatically cancelled by the Registrar should the partner(s) failed to renewed the business registration on time.

 - Partnership is excluded from tax exemptions and corporate tax rebates which is only applicable to other type of business entities.